 Form of payment

-Although there are different kinds of lading reports, they all serve the same purpose and provide the same information needed for the transport.
+Although there are different kinds of truck bill of lading reports, they all serve the same purpose and provide the same information needed for the transport.
 A bill of lading will ensure the transport of your shipment is as ordered and is delivered in the same conditions as it was received.

-So next time you’re in need of a transport, make sure obtain a copy of your BOL and keep for your records.
+So next time you’re in need of a transport, make sure obtain a copy of your BOL and keep for your records or download an equipment bill of lading template to use.
 You never know when you will need that document, might save you a big headache in the long run.